What Holistic Vets Teach About Cat's Health

 anything that would help my FIV Positive, 8-year-old ocicat, Rosie, I came

-across information on transfer factors.
+across information on an immune support product.
 Willing to try anything that would help her to ward off the

 frequent infections and bouts of illness she was having, I contacted Helen Kimball-Brooke, a registered homeopath

 in London.
-Rosie has now been on transfer factors for almost 8 weeks
+Rosie has now been on this formula for almost 8 weeks

 and the signs are good.
 No illness and she is also off the damaging